Frequently Asked Questions

 Are there lounges in the residence halls?
 Where can I study?

-What is the Creative Arts (CAS) floor ?
+What is the Creative Arts (CAS) floor?

-The Resident Advisor (RA) is a student member of the Residential Life Staff.
+The Resident Assistant (RA) is a student member of the Residential Life Staff.
 He or she is a full-time student who is responsible for the smooth functioning of one or more floors in a residence hall.
-In addition to handling many administrative tasks such as opening and closing the halls, check-in and check-out, maintenance reports, etc., the RA is there to help you and other residents as individuals and as members of the floor community.
+In addition to handling many administrative tasks such as opening and closing the halls, check-in, and check-out, maintenance reports, etc., the RA is there to help you and other residents as individuals and as members of the floor community.
 RAs go through an extensive training process and are good resources if you have any questions, problems, or concerns.

 How do I select/change my meal plan?